 Her music is as tuneful and clever as the best of the Great American Songbook - part cabaret, part sparkly pop.
-But beneath the charming melodic surface is a wit that cuts, and a sharply tuned social conscience.
-Nellie began playing her own songs (and lovingly chosen covers) in clubs in downtown New York City in 2003, catching the attention of music writers and a number of record labels.
+Beneath the charming melodic surface is a wit that cuts and a sharply tuned social conscience.
+Nellie began playing her own songs (and lovingly chosen covers) in downtown NYC clubs in 2003, catching the attention of music writers and a number of record labels.
 Then, Broadway and Hollywood beckoned.
-McKay appeared on Broadway (she made her debut in "The Threepenny Opera" in 2006) and on film (acting and singing in "P.S.
+McKay appeared on Broadway (debuting in "The Threepenny Opera" in 2006) and on film (acting and singing in "P.S.
 I Love You").
 She also wrote and performed the song score for the Rob Reiner film "Rumor Has It."

-Nellie’s music has been heard on Mad Men, Boardwalk Empire, Weeds, Grey’s Anatomy, NCIS, Nurse Jackie, and SMILF, and she has appeared on TV shows including The Late Show with David Letterman, Conan, Ferguson, and The View.
-Nellie has made numerous radio appearances on NPR’s Mountain Stage, A Prairie Home Companion, eTown, and Marion McPartland’s Piano Jazz.
+Nellie’s music has been heard on Mad Men, Boardwalk Empire, Weeds, Grey’s Anatomy, NCIS, Nurse Jackie, and SMILF.
+She has appeared on TV shows including The Late Show with David Letterman, Conan, Ferguson, and The View.
+She has made numerous radio appearances on NPR’s Mountain Stage, A Prairie Home Companion, eTown, and Marion McPartland’s Piano Jazz.
 The Chase Brock Experience produced a ballet of her third album, Obligatory Villagers, and she contributed the forward to the 20th anniversary edition of The Sexual Politics of Meat.
 Her writing has also appeared in The Onion, Interview and The New York Times Book Review.

 Nellie McKay returns with her first album of original material in 13 years.
-Recorded in Charleston, West Virginia with The Carpenter Ants and a roving retinue of musical compadres, Hey Guys, Watch This traces the haunted sounds of Appalachia to a renaissance of revelry.
+Recorded in Charleston, WV with The Carpenter Ants and a roving retinue of musical compadres, Hey Guys, Watch This traces the haunted sounds of Appalachia to a renaissance of revelry.

 Planning on seeing your favorite artist at Sellersville Theater?
-Why not make a night of it?
+Make a night of it!
 Use promo code SHOW15 when booking online or by phone at the Washington House, right next door (215-257-3000).
 One promo code can be used for each night’s stay.

 A processing fee of $6.50 per ticket will appear on your order at check out.
 This fee is waived when you purchase in person at our Box Office, click here for hours.

 The cabaret and through row D are reserved for Theater Members until one month before the show.
 To inquire about Membership, call our Box Office at 215-257-5808 or click here.
-If you are a Theater Member, select your tickets using the price code that matches your Membership level and enter your Member ID into the Membership box on the checkout page.
+Theater Members: select your tickets using the price code that matches your Membership level and enter your Member ID in the Membership box on the checkout page.

 Friends & Fanatics: Thank you for your support!
 As promised, you do not pay additional ticket fees.
-Because we are unable to remove fees from online sales, we lower the ticket price you see below by $6.50 so that when the fee is applied it all balances out and you pay the original ticket price, nothing more!
-Please call the Box Office with questions at 215-257-5808.
+Because we are unable to remove fees from online sales, we lower the ticket price you see below by $6.50.
+When the fee is applied it all balances out and you pay the original ticket price, nothing more!
+Call the Box Office with questions at 215-257-5808.